-Know the Market
+Know the Market in Your Target Regions

-Develop a Marketing Plan
+Develop a Global Marketing Plan

-Succeeding in a global environment does not mean simply changing the language of your efforts.
-You will want your global marketing plan to be consistent with your domestic efforts, but it will need to be customized based on the knowledge of the region.
+Succeeding in a global environment does not mean simply changing the language of your marketing assets.
+You need your global marketing plan to be consistent with your domestic efforts, but it will need to be customized based on the region you are marketing to at that time.
 After you have some insight into the global landscape, you can craft a plan to outline your course of action.
-The plan will start with the identification of your goals and objectives — Why are you expanding your efforts?
-What are you looking to achieve?
-How will you measure success?
-Once these are established, you can sketch a path covering the overarching strategy and the tactics to achieve those goals.
+First, you will ask yourself your goals and objectives for the marketing program.
+Consider the following questions:

-Customize Your Marketing Approach
+Customize Your Global Marketing Approach

-Localize Your Message
+Localize Your Marketing Message